Do you know the CEO of Tesla, Elon Musk used to read 10 hours a day! That’s insane! Don’t you think? Who can read for ten hours!

 We all know who won the race, don’t we?
 Slow and steady is the key.
 Let me remind you that this step is a vital part of your reading process.

-You must have heard about 21/90 rule.
+You must have heard about the 21/90 rule.
 If not let me explain!
-The rule says, it takes 21 days to make something your habit and 90 days to make it your lifestyle.
+The rule says it takes 21 days to make something your habit and 90 days to make it your lifestyle.
 Pretty long numbers, but don’t be disappointed, it’s always worth at the end.
 Always take your time and read.
 Read every day if possible.
 First thing once you woke up and the last thing before bed.

 In my earlier reading days, I always chose short books.
 Most importantly, I made sure that I read every day, and guess what, it paid me off.